RezaNurRochmat13/svc-energy-go/README.md

-# Research Modular Architecture Using Golang
+# Service Energy Using Golang

-This project is example research for how building modular architecture in Golang.
+This project is example manage energy resource data using Golang.

 ## Table of Contents